Skip to content

 Open-Cell vs Closed-Cell Foam helps with choosing the right foam type for walls, attics, garages, and metal buildings around Denver, CO.

 Denver insulation calls usually involve cold-weather air leakage, hot upper floors, rim joists, crawl spaces, garages, and metal buildings along the Front Range.
-For open-cell vs closed-cell foam, also pay attention to temperature swings that reveal air leaks around attics, rim joists, and crawl spaces before the first call.
+For open-cell vs closed-cell foam, a practical recommendation should also account for temperature swings that reveal air leaks around attics, rim joists, and crawl spaces and older basements and crawl areas where comfort and moisture planning overlap.

 • assembly type